FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/components/user-defined-components/getting-started.md

 User-defined components in FlutterFlow are custom elements you create to meet specific needs in your app.
-These components can be designed using FlutterFlow's drag-and-drop interface, allowing you to create reusable UI elements tailored to your requirements.
+These components can be designed using FlutterFlow's drag-and-drop interface, allowing you to create reusable UI elements.
 This approach ensures consistency, saves time, and simplifies maintenance across your project.

 ## Creating a component from scratch